aron-bordin/PNG-Arduino-Framework/docs/bluetooth.rst

 Bluetooth
 =========

 This module can be used to send and receive bluetooth data.
-If you want to connect your Arduino with a Bluetooth device, Arduino or any other, check the Helpers module to find some classes that will help you to connect them.
+If you want to connect your Arduino with a Bluetooth device, Arduino, Android, iOS or any other, check the Helpers module to find some classes that will help you to connect them.
 This module was tested with:

 * BC417 Bluetooth to Serial